|

 Explore the universe of the Red Rising series.

 The Red Rising universe spans the entire solar system.
 The inner planets located closest to the Sun are known as the Core, home to the densest concentration of human population.
-Luna serves as the political center, connecting the Core planets into a unified network.
-Beyond the asteroid belt lies the Rim, consisting of more distant planets, moons, and frontier settlements at the edges of human expansion.
+Luna serves as the political center, linking the Core worlds into a unified network.
+Beyond the asteroid belt lies the Rim, made up of distant planets, moons, and frontier settlements at the edges of human expansion.

-Planets in both regions have developed economies tailored to their environment, with industrial, agricultural, mining, or scientific focuses depending on local conditions.
-The vast distances between planets stimulated the emergence of distinct cultures and ways of life.
-Rim societies tend to be more rugged, resourceful, and independent, shaped by harsher environments and isolation.
-In contrast, the Core is more densely populated and highly organized, with advanced infrastructure and concentrated human activity.
+Planets in both regions developed economies shaped by their environments, specializing in industry as conditions allow.
+The vast distances between worlds fostered distinct cultures and ways of life.
+Rim societies are typically more rugged, resourceful, and independent, shaped by harsher environments and isolation.
+By contrast, the Core is densely populated and organized, with advanced infrastructure and concentrated human activity.

-To support this sprawling solar society, moons are also colonized.
-Many, such as Phobos and Titan, serve as research stations, transport hubs, or military posts.
-Orbital stations and artificial satellites further connect planets, facilitating communication, transportation, and control across the system.
-This layered arrangement forms an interconnected network that allows humanity to thrive across space.
+To sustain this solar civilization, moons are heavily colonized.
+Many, including Phobos and Titan, function as research centers, transport hubs, or military outposts.
+Orbital stations and artificial satellites further connect planets.
+This layered structure forms an interconnected network that allows humanity to thrive across space.

 Luna

-Luna served as humanity’s first off-world colony and became the launch point for the solar system’s expansion, its low gravity and lack of atmosphere making space travel and spacecraft construction far easier than from Earth.
-A brutal conflict known as the Conquering established Luna’s dominance over Earth, cementing the Golds’ authority and shaping the Society’s hierarchical structure.
-Luna now acts as the political, administrative, and cultural capital of the Society, hosting the Gold elite, central governance, and critical institutions.
+Luna was humanity’s first off-world colony and the launching point for expansion, its low gravity and lack of atmosphere making spacecraft construction far easier than from Earth.
+A brutal conflict known as the Conquering secured Luna’s dominance over Earth, cementing Gold authority and defining the Society’s rigid hierarchy.
+Today, Luna stands as the political, administrative, and cultural capital of the Society, home to the Gold elite, central governance, and its most powerful institutions.

 Earth